topcoder-platform/u-bahn-api/README.md

 - UBAHN_AGGREGATE_TOPIC: Kafka topic that is used to combine all create, update and delete message(s)
 - ES.HOST: Elasticsearch host
 - ES.DOCUMENTS: Elasticsearch index, type and id mapping for resources.
+- ATTRIBUTE_GROUP_PIPELINE_ID: The pipeline id for enrichment with attribute group.
+Default is `attributegroup-pipeline`
+- SKILL_PROVIDER_PIPELINE_ID: The pipeline id for enrichment with skill provider.
+Default is `skillprovider-pipeline`
+- USER_PIPELINE_ID: The pipeline id for enrichment of user details.
+Default is `user-pipeline`

 For `ES.DOCUMENTS` configuration, you will find multiple other configurations below it.
 Each has default values that you can override using the environment variables